mixmaxhq/giphy-mixmax-app/README.md

 # Giphy Mixmax app

 This is an open source Mixmax app.
-See post for details.
+See <https://mixmax.com/blog/how-we-built-giphy> for details.

 ## Running locally